Breast Lift Surgery

 6. Return to the ward

-You will go back to the ward to recover from the anaesthetic, and be able to return home the same day or the following day.
+Once you are bandaged, you will be returned to the ward to recover from the anaesthetic.
+Likely you will be able to return home the same day or the following day.

-After your surgery, you will be able to see a change in your breasts instantly.
-It may however, take 6 to 12 months before you are able to appreciate the full cosmetic result of your breast uplift procedure.
+You will immediately be able to see a change in your breast shape after surgery.
+It may, however, take 6 to 12 months before you are able to appreciate the full cosmetic result of your breast uplift procedure as all the swelling subsides and the scars begin to heal and fade.

 Breast uplift consultation

-What should I expect during my breast uplift consultation?
+What should I expect from the consultation for my breast lift?

-Your breast uplift consultation will usually last between 15 minutes to 1 hour.
-Your surgeon will discuss the following topics with you:
+Your breast uplift consultation will last between 15 minutes to 1 hour.

 - Why you want to have a breast uplift